GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-office-hours-1/index.md

 of Chrome tech leads.

-The first sessions will be dedicated to [origin trials](/blog/origin-trials/): how trials work and how developers can test new features.
+The first sessions will be dedicated to [origin trials](/blog/origin-trials/): how they work and how developers can test new features.
 Office hours will be offered in multiple time zones and languages.

 **Session A - Chrome Developer Office Hours (AMER & EMEA friendly in English)**: